 The Best Man definitely has a full plate of responsibilities to tend to throughout the marriage process.
 There’s helping to choose the tux, organizing the groomsmen’s gifts, delivering a killer speech, attending rehearsals, and about a million other critical details.
 Out of all of the Best Man’s duties is coming up with great bachelor party ideas and planning an event that will be remembered for a lifetime.

-Not all tastes are the same and neither are budgets.
 This guide is to help all the Best Men out there plan the perfect event (not just a party) that won’t break the bank, stimulates on physical, emotional, and intellectual levels, facilitates all of the “last day of freedom” bonding.
 And maybe gives the Maid of Honor a few bachelorette party ideas.

 List of the Best Bachelor Party Activities